bmck/ffiec_as_dataframe/README.md

 └─────────┴──────────────────────────┴─────────────────────┴────────────────────┴───┴──────────────────┴─────────────────┴─────────────────────────────────┴──────────────────┘
 ```

+Note that this package uses Selenium in order to run javascript on the FFIEC site before downloading the entire call report.
+If you have issues running Selenium (which will invoke the generation of a "headless" Chrome session), you may want to include an "options" parameter in the creation of the CallReport object and include "options={headless: false}".

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.